Kitchen Divas

 • Don’t buy pre-popped popcorn for this recipe, as the caramel makes it soft and mushy rather than crunchy.

-• Store your Fiddle Faddle in an airtight container for up to 1 week on the counter.
+• Store your homemade Fiddle Faddle in an airtight container for up to 1 week on the counter.

 • Bake the popcorn longer to make it even crunchier.
 I recommend starting with 5-10 minutes and increasing the time as needed.